 The next community of any size after Marathon was White River, about 100 km further east.
-With a population of about 600, White River was not a large settlement however, it did have an older style service station with more room and better accessibility for large RV’s.
+With a population of about 600, White River was not a large settlement however, it did have an older style gas station with more room and better accessibility for large RV’s.
 Even though I didn’t really need fuel, I couldn’t pass up this easy “in and out” opportunity.
-As a bonus, the other side of the station housed an A&W restaurant – our favourite fast food joint.
-Outside, on the edge of the parking lot was a huge sign proclaiming White River as the coldest spot in Canada.
+As a bonus, the station was connected to an A&W restaurant – our favourite fast food joint.
+Outside, on the edge of the parking lot was a huge sign proclaiming White River to be the coldest spot in Canada.
 At some point in the past, the mercury had dipped to -58° C (-72° F).

 Wawa and It’s Goose

 About another 100 km past White River was the town of Wawa.
 Are you detecting a pattern here?
 The Northern Superior area was very sparsely populated so communities, for whatever reason, tended to be about 100 km apart.
 That made planning for rest, refueling and refreshments easy.
-Simply put, if your gas, bladder or belly could not last for another 100 km, then stop and take care of business because, there would be virtually nothing – no services, no petroleum and in most cases, no settlements – in between.
+Simply put, if your gas, bladder or belly could not last another 100 km, then stop and take care of business because, there would be virtually nothing – no services, no petroleum and no washrooms in between.

 About a kilometer or two north on Highway 101 was the actual town of Wawa, situated on the shores of Wawa Lake.
 At the north end of town was a wonderful little park on the water’s edge.
 With picnic tables, public washrooms and a nearby beach, it was the perfect place for a picnic lunch, had we thought to pack one.
 Instead, we treated ourselves to a noon meal at Mona’s Kitchen, just a few blocks south of the park on the main street.
 More a food stand then restaurant, this eatery had them standing in line and for good reason.
 The prices were very reasonable, the food was fresh and delicious and the portions were huge.
 I made the mistake of ordering a large poutine, thinking that I was hungry.
 I couldn’t finish half of it.
 Nevertheless, the experience was positively idyllic; sitting out on the patio, under the warm summer sun, enjoying great food and watching the world (or in this case, the world of Wawa) go by.
 Life was good.